GatoGraphQL/GatoGraphQL/README.md

 - [Tutorials](docs/Tutorials.md)

 > Note: The documentation is pretty lacking.
 We expect to work on it after releasing the first version of the software.

+### Related Articles

+- [Introducing the Component-based API](https://www.smashingmagazine.com/2019/01/introducing-component-based-api/): article describing all the main concepts of this architecture, published on Smashing Magazine.

 <!--
 ## Want to contribute?